 - 1 pinch fine salt

-Preheat oven to 350°F. Coat pan with nonstick vegetable oil spray or vegetable oil and dust with flour.
-Shake out excess.
+Preheat oven to 350° F. Coat nonstick loaf pan with cooking spray and dust with flour.
+Shake excess out of pan.

 Place flour, baking powder, and salt in small bowl.
 Whisk to blend.
 Set aside.